 The MV Coho is a car ferry that makes regular trips between downtown Victoria and Port Angeles, Washington. https://www.cohoferry.com/

-Please be sure to arrive on time, and leave plenty of time on either end of your travels for the ferry journey, the journey to your accommodations from the ferry landing, and then traveling to Caffyn’s studio!
+Please be sure to arrive on time, and leave plenty of time on either end of your travels for the ferry journey, the journey to your accommodations from the ferry landing, and then traveling to Captain or Caffyn’s studio!
 First day: 11am to 6pm, subsequent days 10 am to 6 pm – with an afternoon of repose mid-week)

 Downtown Victoria and James Bay boast a wide variety of lodgings, from bed & breakfasts, budget hotels and luxury spas.
 We’ve listed a few of the most convenient accommodations below, and you can browse more accommodations here:

 If you will not be bringing a car, you will want to stay in James Bay or Downtown Victoria.
 We can arrange ride shares – or you may wish to walk (it is a pleasant walk to captain’s studio from downtown on a nice day).
 Our creative admin Tracy can help connect people who want to share accommodations or transportation.
 Or you can use the FB group to post your suggestions.
 We can commit to making sure you have a ride from Downtown and back each day.

 Please bring light clothes without belts, buttons or bling.
 Yoga clothes are good for embodied practices.
 Weather on the West Coast any time of year can be wet and chilly, so bring layers.
 You are welcome to bring an item of personal significance for the altar.
 You may also wish to write your intention for the workshop on a piece of paper to bring to the altar.
 Altar items will return with you.